Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Not my best day.
 I pass the day, though.
 Feeling a little bad.

+### Day 12: August 17, 2020 (Bidirectional Dijkstra and A* algorithms)

+**Today's Progress**: I'm finding this topic particularly hard.
+Dijkstra's algorithm already wasn't the easiest thing I've learned and this two are built on top of that.
+I'm a bit worry for not being able to understand well this algorithms.

+**Thoughts:** A hard day.
+Work is going well, family same, couple not much and me...
+I've had had better days.
+Feeling bad.

 ### Day : August , 2020 ()